fedidcg/LightweightFedCM/README.md

 #### `login_url` ❗

-The primary caveat is that if a `login_url` is supplied in `setStatus`, it may include identifying information for the user before the user has allowed linking between the RP and IdP.
+The primary caveat is that if a `login_url` is supplied in `setStatus`, it could include identifying information for the user before the user has allowed linking between the RP and IdP.
 This can be partially alleviated by not supporting an RP-supplied `loginHint` or `domainHint` that would allow the IdP to create that linkage too early in the user journey for user permission to be gathered.
-The user agent may also choose to require additional confirmation before navigation to the loginUrl in this case.
+The user agent can also choose to require additional confirmation before navigating to the loginUrl.

 #### Distinguishing between `sign-up` and `sign-in` without an `accounts_endpoint`

-FedCM, by default, makes a distinction between sign-up and sign-in via a property called approved_clients in the user profile information that is received in the [fetch the accounts] step: [https://w3c-fedid.github.io/FedCM/#fetch-the-accounts](): if the clientId passed in the JS call is not a member of approved_clients, it means that this client was never approved previously by the user.
+By default, FedCM makes a distinction between `sign-up` and `sign-in` via a property in the user profile information, called `approved_clients`, that is received in the [fetch the accounts](https://w3c-fedid.github.io/FedCM/#fetch-the-accounts) step: if the `clientId` passed in the JS call is not a member of `approved_clients`, it means that this client was never previously approved by the user.

-This could also be accomplished client-side by passing a list of approved_clients into the login status API call:
+This could also be accomplished client-side by passing a list of `approved_clients` in the login status API call:

 ```js
 navigator.login.setStatus("logged-in", {